submtd/social-login/Readme.md

 # Social Login for Laravel

-This package enables login and registration for users via social media in your Laravel app.
-This package requires no changes to core laravel files or your user model.
+This package enables login and registration for users via social media in your Laravel app using the [Laravel Socialite package](https://laravel.com/docs/5.5/socialite).

 ## Installation